-Note: The purchase links on this page are Affiliate Links (like elsewhere on my site)–the prices are exactly what you’d pay if you located the product yourself, but Amazon comps me a small percentage of the purchase price for advertising fees.
+Note: The purchase links on this For Writers page are Affiliate Links (like elsewhere on my site)–the prices are exactly what you’d pay if you located the product yourself, but Amazon comps me a small percentage of the purchase price for advertising fees.
 Those few dollars, monthly, help support this website.
 I’m also an affiliate with Learn Scrivener Fast–because I believe in it 100%.
-I’ve already talked up this amazing (worth every penny) to dozens of writers, so I might as well take official credit for promoting this resource.
+I’ve already talked up this amazing resource (worth every penny) to dozens of writers, so I might as well take official credit for promoting this resource.

 Every book, every training, every software and gadget I promote are resources I’ve fallen in love with, use, and would recommend highly if you and I were out to lunch together and talking business.
 If I’m not using it–and loving it–I don’t recommend it.
 That’s my guarantee.

 Scroll down!
 This page includes a wealth of information in the following categories:

 - Writer’s Software: Scrivener